famiclone6502/DIY_Datalink_Adapter/README.md

 <img src="DIY_Datalink_photo.png" width="476"><br>
 This is a working Arduino Uno and Raspberry Pi Pico based replacement for the [Notebook Adapter kit][Adapter_Wiki] used by the [Timex Datalink][Watch_Wiki] watch.<br>
 It's compatible with the original software (and PC hardware), and completely eliminates the need for syncing the watch with a CRT monitor.<br>
-It even works with a virtual machine, but you still need some kind of USB to serial adapter (or a DB9 port on your PC).<br>
+The Pico version works best with a virtual machine, but even the Arduino version can use a USB to serial adapter (or a DB9 port on your PC).<br>

 ## Raspberry Pi Pico Version: Requirements
 -  Raspberry Pi Pico